asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

     );
 ```

-Similarly to actors, we need  to provide a `Props` describing how our grain is created.
+As with actors, we need to provide a `Props` describing how our grain is created.

-`SmartBulbGrainActor` is another class generated by `Proto.Cluster.Codegen`, which is actually a wrapper for our grain code.
+`SmartBulbGrainActor` is another class generated by `Proto.Cluster.Codegen`, which is a wrapper for our grain code.

 <!-- todo: more explanation? -->

-## Comunicating with grains
+## Communicating with grains

 ### Grain client